industrial-edge/pingpong-python/docs/Instalation.md

 ## Upload App to the Industrial Edge Management

 Please find below a short description how to publish your application in your IEM.
+More comprehensive how-to is in this [repository](https://github.com/industrial-edge/upload-app-to-industrial-edge-management)

 - Connect your IEAP to your Industrial Edge Management (IEM) System
 - Create a new application in IEM